-Step 1: Keep the default WPS Status as Enabled and click the Add device button in Figure 4-3, then the following screen will appear.
+Step 1.
+Keep the default QSS Status as Enabled and click the Add device button in Figure 4-2, then the following screen will appear.

-Step 2: Choose "Enter the new device's PIN" and enter the PIN code of the wireless adapter in the field after PIN as shown in the figure above.
+Step 2.
+Choose Enter the new device's PIN and enter the PIN code of the wireless adapter in the field behind PIN in the above figure.
 Then click Connect.

-The PIN code of the adapter is always displayed on the WPS configuration screen.
+The PIN code of the adapter is always displayed on the QSS configuration screen

-Step 3: For the configuration of the wireless adapter, please choose "Enter a PIN into my access point or a registrar" in the configuration utility of the WPS as below, and click Next.
+Step 3.
+For the configuration of the wireless adapter, please choose Enter a PIN into my access point or a registrar in the configuration utility of the QSS as below, and click Next.